 Preparation Tips For Written Ability Test (WAT) – Expert Guide

-What is Written Ability Test (WAT)?
+What is the Written Ability Test (WAT)?

-Written Ability Test is conducted to analyse the writing skills and clarity of thought process of the candidates.
+Written Ability Test is conducted to analyze the writing skills and clarity of thought process of the candidates.
 It can be termed as an essay writing test where candidates have to effectively communicate their ideas on a particular topic in a given time frame.
 The time given for writing the essay varies among different institutes;

 - IIM Bangalore gives 30 minutes